 Speaking of the Vox Premium player service, users can access a host of premium Vox player features if they sign up for either a monthly or annual subscription.
-These features include support for SONOS wireless speakers systems, access to over 30,000 radio stations, advanced audio settings, and unlimited music cloud storage.
+These features include support for Sonos wireless speaker systems, access to over 30,000 radio stations, advanced audio settings, and unlimited music cloud storage.
 The subscription rate is currently $5 per month or $50 per year.

-VLC Media Player is a totally free to download and use open-source multimedia player.
+VLC Media Player is an open-source multimedia player that is totally free to download and use.
 And while it’s known for having a less-than-pretty, utilitarian interface for its Windows version, that’s actually not the case for the Mac version of this player.
-While the Mac version of VLC Media Player still sports a minimalist design, it seems to fit in just fine with Apple’s aesthetic.
-At the very least, it doesn’t just have sad gray menus.
+On Apple’s systems, VLC Media Player sports a minimalist design, and it fits in just fine with Apple’s aesthetic — none of the sad gray menus of its Windows counterpart.

 It’s also easy to use, and supports a laundry list of video and audio formats.
 For those concerned about privacy and security, the developers behind VLC Media Player also maintain that their media players don’t contain spyware, ads, or engage in user tracking.

-While Fidelia does offer the option to try it for free, it is still primarily an audio player app that you have to purchase to download and use.
+While Fidelia does offer a free-to-try option, it is still primarily an audio player app that you have to purchase to download and use.
 But it might be worth the $30.
 Touted as an app for “sophisticated music lovers,” Fidelia offers a highly-customizable music player experience.
-The app includes features such as high-definition audio, an aesthetically pleasing interface that resembles “stereo systems of decades past,” support for 64-bit Audio Unit plug-ins, and the ability to AirPlay to external speakers.
-Fidelia player users can also download a separate iOS app that turns their iOS device into a remote control for the Fidelia Mac app.
-This iOS app, however is sold separately and costs $10 to download.
+The app includes features such as high-definition audio, a distinctive interface that resembles “stereo systems of decades past,” support for 64-bit Audio Unit plug-ins, and AirPlay support for external speakers.
+Fidelia users can also download a separate iOS app that turns their iOS device into a remote control for the Fidelia Mac app.
+This iOS app, however, is sold separately and costs $10 to download.

 It’s also worth noting that while it’s described as being able to play a wide variety of audio formats (including FLAC), the Fidelia app “does not support DRM-protected AAC files.”

-Whether you end up opting for the free version or the paid version of this media player Mac app, you’ll still end up with iTunes replacement capable of doing so much more than just playing audio and video files.
-The free version of the Elmedia Player app supports a wide-range of audio and video formats including FLV, MP3, FLAC, Blu-ray, and AVI.
-The free version also allows you to stream your files to other devices such as Apple TV, Chromecast, Smart TVs, and other devices that are DLNA and AirPlay-enabled.
-Another interesting streaming option included with Elmedia Player is the fact that it has a feature called Open Online Video that allows users to stream online videos from sites like YouTube and Dailymotion without ads.
+You have two options with Elmedia Player: either opt for the free version or pay for premium access.
+Either way, this Mac media player app is a reliable iTunes replacement with a host of capabilities.
+It can do so much more than just play audio and video files.
+The free version of the Elmedia Player app supports a wide range of audio and video formats, including FLV, MP3, FLAC, Blu-ray, and AVI.
+The free version also allows you to stream your files to other devices such as Apple TV, Chromecast, Smart TVs.
+It also works with other devices that are DLNA and AirPlay-enabled.
+Another attractive streaming option included with Elmedia Player is its Open Online Video feature.
+The feature lets you stream online videos from sites like YouTube and Dailymotion — without ads.